 PR content offers depth, credibility

 The interest or engagement phase comes next.
 It’s that critical point where prospects start to shop more seriously and many options fall away as the path to purchase narrows.
 It’s also the phase where targeted marketing kicks in with brand-oriented information to nudge along the prospect.
 Email marketing (given lead capture from clicks on branded content), SEM, and display ads may come into play.

 But even at this point, it’s hard to beat the credibility that earned media articles and features provide.
 PR tactics can deliver targeted educational content like expository videos, opinion pieces, or white papers — all valuable for a more serious customer.
 PR-generated content also has a key advantage over most paid content.
 It offers the depth to lend insights, mount arguments, or explain a poorly understood category or problem.
-This is content that unpacks a complex issue or rebuts and argument or facile stereotype.
+This is content that unpacks a complex issue or rebuts an argument or stereotype.
 At this stage, smart brands will throw some paid marketing at earned media features or reviews to boost it on social platforms like LinkedIn or Twitter.